Fasibru/Eisenhower_Project_Managemet/README.md

 # JATLA Project Management

 Looking at the title you might think 'Probably that's just another todo list app.' and to be honest as of now there are not a lot of arguments I can bring to the table to proof you wrong.
 Nevertheless maybe you will change your mind sometime in the future once I have all my ideas implemented because as the title suggests this repo is about project management, not only todo task handling.
-As of July 2019 you can add/edit/remove tasks, assign a priority, change the status to completed and filter on that as well as on the date the tasks where created.
+As of August 2019 for individual users you can add/edit/remove tasks, assign a priority, change the status to completed and filter on that as well as on the date the tasks where created.
 A search function will be the next filter to be implemented.
 I see this evolving to a real project management tool once the following capabilities are implemented:

 * ~~User accounts~~ (done August 2019)